-Line 1 - Enter the total acres of qualified agricultural property owned by you (and your spouse if filing a joint return) during 2002.
+Line 1 - Enter the total acres of qualified agricultural property owned by you (and your spouse if filing a joint return) during 2003.
 Be sure to include the number of acres under buildings or structures that are qualified agricultural property.

-For filing status 3, Married filing separate return: enter only the total acres of qualified property owned by you during 2002.
+For filing status 3, Married filing separate return: enter only the total acres of qualified property owned by you during 2003.
 If you and your spouse owned the qualified agricultural property jointly (such as joint tenants or tenants in common), each spouse can claim only one-half of the acreage amount unless you both agree to split the acreage in a different manner.
-If you both agree, you may split the acreage in any manner you
+If you both agree, you may split the acreage in any manner you wish.

-If you checked the box at item F, do not include on line 1 the acres of property converted to nonqualified use.
+If you marked the box at item F, do not include on line 1 the acres of property converted to nonqualified use.

-Line 5 - Complete Worksheet B. Then continue with the line 5 instructions below.
+Line 5 - Complete Worksheet B. Then continue with the line 5 instructions on the next page.